fraupozh/pathonout/README.md

 - **main:** This branch is used for local development and contains the latest stable version of the application.

-- **DB_name:** Changes pushed to this branch are automatically deployed to render.com.
+- **render-prod:** Changes pushed to this branch are automatically deployed to render.com.
 It represents the stable version of the application available at [https://pathonout.onrender.com/labs/map/](https://pathonout.onrender.com/labs/map/).

-### Branch Naming Strategy

-We maintain two main branches:

-- **main:** for local development and active feature development.
-- **DB_name:** for automatic deployments to render.com.
-Changes pushed here are deployed to [https://pathonout.onrender.com/labs/map/](https://pathonout.onrender.com/labs/map/).